jsp117/Team-Template-Generator/README.md

 To install all dependencies, run Npm install in your terminal while opened to the file path you downloaded to.

 ## Usage
 To run this application, open your terminal to the folder it is located in and type "npm install".
 When those files are finished downloading type "node index.js" to run the application.
 Follow the series of prompts to the best of your ability, and the application will generate an html file containing all inputted information.
+When you would like to stop adding team members, select "done".
+For the name and school prompts, you may only enter letters of the alphabet as well as spaces.
+For the ID and office number prompts, you may only enter numbers.

 [Video Walkthrough](https://drive.google.com/file/d/1g34jK60nmXiR4M5VT_EARLdB1SVrTA7u/view)